-How to connect to a VPN on your Mac
+Here's how to protect yourself by connecting to a VPN on your Mac

 Click OK.

-- Optionally, you can check Show VPN status in the menu bar if you want to be able to quickly enable and disable your VPN connection from the desktop.
+- Optionally, you can check Show VPN status in the menu bar if you want to enable and disable your VPN connection from the desktop quickly.

 - Click Advanced.

-Check Send all traffic over VPN connection to be able to encrypt all of your internet access through the VPN provider.
+Check Send all traffic over VPN connection to encrypt all of your internet access through the VPN provider.
 You can check out the pros and cons here.

 - Click OK.